wladimirgrf/forum/README.md

 ```

 >[!NOTE]
->During the planning or deployment process, Terraform will request two important variables for setting up the resources: the username and password for the database access.
-These details will be used to securely connect the application to the database.
-The entire deployment process takes about 10 minutes.
+>Terraform requires a username and password for database access during deployment to securely connect the application. <br>
+>The process takes about 10 minutes.

 ## 🤝 Contributing